ljcaliri1/Recon-API-Tool/README.md

-# Recon API Tool
+# ReconScope

-The Recon API Tool is a FastAPI-based application designed to assist penetration testers, red teamers, and cybersecurity enthusiasts in performing reconnaissance and enumeration tasks through a lightweight and modular REST API.
+The ReconScope is a FastAPI-based application designed to assist penetration testers, red teamers, and cybersecurity enthusiasts in performing reconnaissance and enumeration tasks through a lightweight and modular REST API.
 It provides customizable endpoints for scanning, data gathering, and target profiling in pre-engagement and post-exploitation phases.

 ## Features